grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/redis/redis-options.md

 ---
 title: 'Options'
-excerpt: 'Options allow to fine tune how a Redis client behaves and interacts with a Redis server or cluster.'
+excerpt: 'Options allow you to fine-tune how a Redis client behaves and interacts with a Redis server or cluster.'
 weight: 20
 ---